Laurens De Bock

-Laurence Henry Cristine De Bock (born 7 November 1992), known as Laurens De Bock, is a Belgian professional footballer who plays as a left-back for Greek Super League club Atromitos.
+Laurence Henry Cristine De Bock (born 7 November 1992), known as Laurens De Bock, is a Belgian professional footballer who plays as a left-back for KFC HO Kalken.

 He has represented Belgium at various youth levels including Belgium U21s.
 He has been named in the Belgium national team but remains uncapped.

 Club career

 Early career

 De Bock joined HO Kalken in his youth.
 After three years, the defender made the switch to the neighboring Standaard Wetteren, where he was discovered at the age of 11 by scouts of KSC Lokeren.
 De Bock combined football with his studies at the top sports school in Ghent.

 KSC Lokeren

 After coming through the Lokeren youth set up, manager Georges Leekens brought then 16-year-old De Bock to the first team squad.
 In the 2009–10 season, in the first match of the play-offs, De Bock made his debut at the highest level under manager Emilio Ferrera.
 During the 2011–12 season he won the Belgian Cup.